Saqt az-Zand: Reception and critical scholarship in the Arab world

 In addition scholars across the Arab world held Saqt az-Zand in high regard.
 For example the work was discussed in the Fihrist of Ibn Khayr al-Ishbili (d.
 1200), while poet and historian Ibn Bassām al-Shantarīnī (d.
-1147) cited it extensively in his “Al-Dhakhīra fī mahāsin ahl al-jazīra” (Treasury of the Merits of the Folk of the [Iberian] Peninsula).
+1147) cited it extensively in his “Al-Dhakhīra fī Mahāsin Ahl al-Jazīra” (Treasury of the Merits of the Folk of the [Iberian] Peninsula).

 Early European scholarship

 The Dutch Arabist Erpenius and his pupil Jacobus Golius collected manuscripts, and Golius purchased a copy of Dhou as-Saqt, now held in the collections of the University of Leiden.
-He also published a few short extracts of Al-Ma’arri’s work in his 1656 edition of Erpinius’ work on Arabic grammar.
-The first publication of selections from Saqt az-Zand in a European scholarly work was in the collection Specimen Arabicum, a 1638 anthology of Arabic literature by Johann Fabricius published in Gdansk.
+He also published a few short extracts of al-Ma'arri's work in his 1656 edition of Erpinius' work on Arabic grammar.
+The first publication of selections from Saqt az-Zand in a European scholarly work was in the collection Specimen Arabicum, a 1638 anthology of Arabic literature by Johann Fabricius published in Gdańsk.

-The work that brought Saqt az-Zand to the attention of a wider European audience was Silvestre de Sacy’s 1827 work Chrestomathie Arabe.
+The work that brought Saqt az-Zand to the attention of a wider European audience was Silvestre de Sacy's 1827 work Chrestomathie Arabe.
 This included the Arabic text of extracts from the collection, together with a translation and notes on particular passages.

 Modern editions and translations

 Modern scholarly interest in Saqt as-Zand dates from 1914 when Taha Hussein defended his PhD thesis on the work.
 Taha Hussein was also the editor in chief of the 1945 National Library of Egypt five-volume edition of Saqt az-Zand with the seventy-four poems that make up the collection, eight others included in appendices and an additional collection of thirty-one poems known as Al-Dariyyat which are commonly published with Saqt az-Zand.
 This edition also included more than two thousand pages of commentary from Al-Tabrizi, Ibn al-Sīd al-Baṭalyawsī and Al-Khwarazimi.

 There is an English translation of Saqt az-Zand by Arthur Wormhoudt (1972).
-A selection of poems form the work was translated into Spanish for the first time and published in 2016.
+A selection of poems from the work was translated into Spanish for the first time and published in 2016.